title

 Beach Towns, the Itinerate and Public Baths

-Before the 1200s, there were those who fished on the sea, settled on a beach and then moved on.
-In the 1200s they began to settle in one coastal area, to build houses and create a village.
+Before the 1200s, there were those who fished on the sea, settled on a beach and then moved on, but in the 1200s they began to settle, to build houses and create villages of fishermen.
 Their communities tended to be egalitarian, with fishing zones equitably distributed and families heads sharing salt-making ovens.
 The seashore villages grew into towns, with inns built to house merchants and other itinerants.
 Two such towns were Tsunuga and Obama (Little Beach), on the northern shore in Western Japan.
-The independence of such towns ended as the powerful lords or monasteries moved in to claim jurisdiction and the right to tax.
-The towns accepted their power and in return received armed protection against trouble from neighboring communities.
+The independence of such towns ended as the powerful lords or monasteries with the advantages of armed men moved in to claim jurisdiction and the right to tax.
+They had a protection racket.
+The towns accepted their power and in return received armed protection against anyone causing them trouble.

-Moving through these and other towns were blacksmiths, pot makers, sellers of oil, mats, sake and other goods, itinerants who traveled under a freedom accorded them by the imperial court in exchange for their having supplied the court with goods.
+Moving through these and other towns were blacksmiths, pot makers, sellers of oil, mats, rice wine and other goods.
+These itinerants traveled under a freedom accorded them by the imperial court in exchange for their having supplied the court with goods.
 There were also itinerant dancers and musicians, people who lived by entertaining.
 Among the dancers and musicians some had a secondary form of entertaining: prostitution.
-They enjoying a somewhat elevated status and had the same right to travel as the craftsmen and merchants.
+They enjoyed an elevated status and had the same right to travel as the craftsmen and merchants.

 Along major roads one might find a public bath, first built in the 1200s by monks in association with monasteries.
-Bathing was associated with purification anyone could bathe there: commoners, warriors or nobles, men, women or children.
+Bathing was associated with purification, and all were allowed to enter: commoners, warriors or nobles, men, women or children.
 The baths were considered places of peace and asylum.